JLibyvali/yet-another-c-tutorial/README.md

 change `settings.template.jsonc` to `settings.json` and modify it to your needs.

-About Visual Studio Code settings, see "[User and Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings)".
+About Visual Studio Code settings, see [*User and Workspace Settings*](https://code.visualstudio.com/docs/getstarted/settings).

 ## Embeded Stuff